bancolombia/scaffold-clean-architecture/README.md

    gradle gda --type [drivenAdapterType]
    ```

-   When use `mongodb` type please be sure that property 'reactive' is set correctly in gradle.properties
+   When use `mongodb` or `restconsumer` type please be sure that property 'reactive' is set correctly in gradle.properties

    - For _**reactive**_ projects should be: